-Red Cross – The red cross is title used to describe a mixed breed of high producing brown egg layers.
+- Red Cross – The red cross is the title used to describe a mixed breed of high-producing brown egg layers.
 They usually have the genetics of the following breeds: Isa Red, New Hampshire Red, Rhode Island Red

 Below is a list of common breeds and the egg color they lay.

-Olive Olive Eggers (a mixed breed between a brown layer and a green layer)
+- Olive: Olive Eggers (a mixed breed between a brown layer and green layer)

 Chickens make wonderful pets.
 They can be trained, and can be quite companionable, loving animals.
 Below is a list of unusual chicken breeds that make interesting and beautiful pets.

 Polish, Crevecoeur – Both these breeds sport a large crown of feathers on the head.

 Silkie – The Silkie had soft, down-like feathers.
 This little chicken is mild-mannered and makes a great mother hen.

 Naked Necks – Also called Turkens, are an interesting breed that sports a bare neck.